annepham1512/annepham1512/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: I love listening to Ludovico Einaudi and Hans Zimmer while studying, Fairy Tail is my childhood show since I kinda sticked up with animes for a while, and I'm a huge fan of Christopher Nolan's movies!
+⚡ Fun fact: I love listening to Ludovico Einaudi and Hans Zimmer while studying, Fairy Tail is my childhood show since I kinda sticked with animes for a while, and I'm a huge fan of Christopher Nolan's movies!

 ---